 HUMN 460 The Bible as/in Literature

+3 class hours, 3 credits.
 Discussion of literary dimensions of passages from the Bible and the relationships of a variety of other stories, poems, and plays to the Bible.
+Prerequisite: HUMN 201 or 202.

 HUMN 461 Religion